Frequently Asked Questions

 No. When a tour is cancelled, we will do our best to accommodate you on another one.
 However, you need to request this.

 Time spent on the water is just over 2 hours.
 Including check-in time, safety briefing and bus transfers you should allow 3 hours 15 minutes in total.

 What should I wear on my whale watch tour?

 Dress warmly and wear flat shoes.
 If you wish to spend time on the outside decks of our vessels you may need light waterproof clothing depending on the sea conditions.

 What if I suffer from motion-sickness?

-If you are susceptible to motion-sickness Whale Watch offer Aqua Straps for hire or purchase.
-Whale Watch also sells natural active motion-sickness tablets but we are not permitted to sell medicated options which can be purchased at the local pharmacy located in the town centre.
+If you are susceptible to motion-sickness the Whale Watch Gift Store sells natural active motion-sickness tablets as well as Sea Legs (information provided at time of purchase).
 All our Whale Watch tours are graded with a seasickness warning announced over our PA system prior to tour departure.

 Can I buy batteries or memory cards aboard the whale watch vessels?